Financial-Times/origami/README.md

 ----

-## License
+## Licence

-Copyright (c) 2015 Financial Times Ltd. All rights reserved.

-This software is published under the [MIT licence](http://opensource.org/licenses/MIT).
+This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).